 We are called to be children of hope.
 We must never let go of our faith, and we must trust in God.
-If the person who died was - or was likely - a Christian, then we need to rejoice in the fact that the struggle here is over, and God is welcoming one of His children with open arms.
-If we do not have reason to believe that the individual knew Christ, we can still have hope that he or she received Him before the end.
+We need to rejoice in the fact that the struggle here is over, and God is welcoming one of His children with open arms.

 But we should also have hope that God can use the person's life and legacy to impact the lives of those who remain.

 Even if we believe someone died young, early or in the wrong way, God still receives that individual with open arms.
 Some may ask why God did not heal the person.
 Answering this question is less important than trusting God and recognizing Him as faithful, loving and good.